bitemyapp/open-haskell/web/final.markdown

     library which does something fun/useful/interesting.
 Your
     imagination is the limit.
 Some possibilities/suggestions include:

-    + A program to play a game (like tic-tac-toe or Connect 4) against the user.
+    + A program to play a game (like tic-tac-toe, Connect 4, othello, gomoku, poker, mancala, ...) against the user.

+	+ solve puzzles like sudoku

-    + A program to generate random mazes and let the user interactively solve them.
+    + A program to generate random mazes and let the user interactively solve them, or to solve mazes input by the user.

-    + An implementation of some interesting data structure like red-black trees, 2-3-4 trees, or Fibonacci heaps.
+    + An implementation of some interesting data structure like red-black trees, 2-3-4 trees, binomial heaps, or Fibonacci heaps.

+    + web server

+	+ web page using hakyll

+	+ translate a program from another class

+	+ interpreter for a small PL

+	+ raytracer

     + Whatever else your creativity suggests!

 2. Open-source contribution

     For your project you may choose an open-source library or application on [Hackage](http://haskell.org/hackage/) to
     contribute to.
 Contributions may include bug fixes, new features,